davidxmoody/davidxmoody.com/src/posts/2015-05-25-publishing-my-first-npm-package.md

 I published the plugin about three weeks ago.

-It's had 190 downloads on npm since then at a steady rate.
-Also about 20 visitors to my GitHub repo.
+Since then, it's had 190 downloads on npm and 18 visitors to my GitHub repo.
 Not too bad.

 Was it worth it?
 This project took me slightly more than a full day to implement.
 Realistically, the amount of time my plugin will save other people will only barely be worth the amount of time it took me.